Terioch/random-user-info/README.md

-# random-user-info
+# Random User Information

-Created with CodeSandbox
+Created with CodeSandbox.
+Built in React and Semantic-ui.

+## General Information

+A simple site that displays random user information and allows you to paginate between different random users.